-Six APIs have been added to the ProgrammableWeb directory in categories such as eCommerce, Charts, Video and Content.
-One highlight today is an API from Clipchamp, a service which records, converts, and compresses video directly from a browser.
+Fourteen APIs have been added to the ProgrammableWeb directory in categories such as Games, Banking, Education, Customer Relationship Management, and Home Automation.
+Featured today is the API for the wildly popular augmented reality game Pokemon Go.
 Here's a rundown of the latest additions.

 Google today said it is putting the Google Places API for iOS 2.0 and the Google Maps SDK for iOS 2.0 into separate CocoaPods.
 The idea here is to reduce the app size for developers who need Places data, but not Maps data.
 Google says the change heralds big savings in app binaries.